Color Combinations That Work In 2019 And Beyond!

 Let’s start with business.
 Once you gain an understanding of what different colors mean, you’ll see how they can influence perceptions.
 You can then use this to your advantage.
 If you want to make your audience feel something, color can help to achieve this.
 And it remains the same whether you are choosing colors for a flyer, a business card or choosing the perfect color combination for your website.

 Say you want to inspire your audience – or make them feel happy or calm.
 Using the right color combinations can reinforce your intentions.
 Brands need to think about color combinations across many areas like logos, websites, marketing materials, merchandise, and social media.
 It’s not enough to work with just one color, the real magic lies in knowing what 2 or 3 colors go together and being able to pick compelling color combinations.
+Ensure brand consistency by documenting which colors and combinations people should use.
+Document commonly used colors and hexcodes in an internal wiki.

 Knowing what color combinations work is key